jhu-data-services/storymaps-workshop-files/README.md

     - Luxor Temple Night.JPG
     - Saqqara (Irukaptah).JPG
     - Title Slide - View over the Nile.jpg
-- Please read the Instructions document for directions on how to download them.
+- Please read the instructions document in that folder for directions on how to download them.

 ## Post-Class Survey
 If you have taken the live webinar for this class, please take this survey: [Bring Your Research Alive with StoryMaps Survey](https://www.surveymonkey.com/r/BeginnerStoryMap)